 |Main index||About author|

 PR-Squared is a new electoral system designed for the UK’s House of Commons.
-It typically elects a majority government; it elects one local MP from each constituency each of whom is dependent on the local vote; yet it still ensures that equal votes mean equal seats.
+It typically elects a majority government; it elects one local MP from each constituency each of whom is dependent on the local vote; yet that still ensures that equal votes mean equal seats.

 PR-Squared: a three-party system